 Betterment is the largest and fastest growing Investing Robo Advisor.

-Here’s a pro-con breakdown of the service from a birds-eye-view:
+Here’s a pro/con breakdown of the service from a birds-eye-view:

-- No Trade or Withdrawal Fees: Should you fear these Betterment fees?
+Bettermentfees?
 Nope, there’s no transaction cost for touching your money.
 Add and withdraw money for free just like you would a savings account.

-- Easy Hands Off Investing: You don’t need to do your research, monitor your investments daily or worry about the tax implications of your actions.
+- Easy Hands-Off Investing: You don’t need to do your research, monitor your investments daily, or worry about the tax implications of your actions.
 They take care of all of it.
-If you haven’t invested yet or are nervous to get started on your own, this service is for you.
+If you haven’t invested yet, or are nervous to get started on your own, this service is for you.

-- Cheap Portfolio Management: Most portfolio management services will charge you 1% for an equivalent service and a LifeCycle fund like what Fidelity offers will come it at 0.75% or higher.
+- Cheap Portfolio Management: Most portfolio management services will charge you 1% for an equivalent service.
+Even LifeCycle funds like what Fidelity offers will cost 0.75% or higher.
 These are 3x-4x more expensive than

-- DIY Investing is Cheaper: As you’d expect, if you did everything Betterment did on your own you’d save on average 0.25% a year in Betterment fees.
+Bettermentdid on your own, you’d save an average, 0.25% a year in annual fees.
 There is nothing stopping you from mirroring their allocation and monitoring it on your own.
 Savvy investors might find this more appealing than a set-it-and-forget-it approach.

 Betterment: Frequently Asked Questions

-Is Betterment Safe?
+Betterment Safe?
 What if Betterment goes out of business?

 That means your funds are protected in the unlikely event that

-How does Betterment Make Money?
+Betterment Make Money?

-Betterment Holdings, Inc. was established in Delaware on January 29, 2008 and it is privately owned.
+Betterment Holdings, Inc. was established in Delaware on January 29, 2008, and it is privately owned.